 Non-rewirable adaptors with a cable outlet and non-rewirable intermediate adaptors are tested with the cable supplied.

-Adaptors with a cable outlet and rewirable intermediate adaptors are fitted with flexible polyvinyl chloride insulated conductors having a nominal cross-sectional area as shown in Table 101.
+Adaptors with a cable outlet and rewirable intermediate adaptors are fitted with flexible polyvinyl chloride insulated conductors having a nominal cross-sectional area as shown in table 101.

-Adaptors with a cable outlet are tested as multi-way adaptors, considering the cable outlet as being a socket-outlet part.
+Adaptors with a cable outlet are tested as multi-way adaptors, considering the cable outlet as being a socket outlet part.

 Table 101 Nominal Cross-Sectional Areas of Flexible Copper Conductors for the Temperature-Rise Test